FMSoftCN/hybridos/device-side/hfcl/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Note that HFCL uses some open source libraries in different licenses.
-These software are located in `thirdparty/`, and will be built and installed as self-contained headers and/or libraries.

-For the copyright owners and licenses for these software, please refer to the README or LICENSE files contained in the source tree.
+These software are located in `thirdparty/`.
+For the copyright owners and licenses for these software, please refer to the `README` or `LICENSE` files contained in the source tree.

 ## Authors